Akbash

 The right food

-In general, Akbashs have few special dietary requirements.
-From meat to fish and bones, they tolerate a wide range of food.
-Your Akbash can also cope well with a light diet.
-For example, the Anatolian shepherds in his homeland often give him only bread and water.
+In general, Akbash do not have any special dietary requirements.
+They tolerate a wide range of food, from meat and fish to bones.
+The Akbash can also cope well with a simple diet.
+The Anatolian shepherds in their homeland often only give them bread and water.

-Most Akbashs are also content with small portions and require little meat.
-However, the intake of animal proteins is important.
-Therefore, you should regularly feed smaller amounts of fresh meat.
+Most Akbashs get by with small portions and only need a little meat.
+However, the intake of animal protein is important.
+Therefore, small amounts of fresh meat should be fed regularly.

-Akbashs are sometimes prone to joint diseases and overweight in old age.
-For this reason, it is worthwhile for you to use appropriately oriented feeding methods.
-In particular, feed types with omega-3 fatty acids and antioxidants prove to be helpful here.
+Akbashs are sometimes prone to joint disease and obesity in old age.
+For this reason, an adapted diet is worthwhile.
+Feed containing omega-3 fatty acids and antioxidants is particularly helpful here.
 This is because their anti-inflammatory active ingredients effectively prevent joint diseases.

-Your Akbash loves a lot of movement and exercise.
+Your Akbash loves lots of exercise and running around.
 This is the only way to ensure his health and well-being.
-But even a large garden is too little for him in the long run.
-Long walks in the spacious nature are therefore indispensable.
-This is especially important if your Akbash does not get any additional exercise as a guard dog.
+But even a large garden is not enough for him in the long term.
+Long walks in the great outdoors are therefore essential.
+This is particularly important if your Akbash is not also used as a guard dog or watchdog.

-The species-appropriate keeping of an Akbash in city apartments is only possible to a very limited extent.
-In principle, the dog prefers to spend his life outdoors all year round.
-Therefore, for its accommodation is recommended to have its own shelter in the outdoor area.
+Keeping an Akbash in a city apartment is only possible to a very limited extent.
+In principle, the dog prefers to spend its life outdoors all year round.
+A separate outdoor enclosure is therefore recommended.

-However, the robust Akbash is less demanding with regard to additional care measures.
-It is usually sufficient to remove dead hair from his coat regularly with a brush.
+However, the robust Akbash is less demanding when it comes to additional grooming.
+It is usually sufficient to remove dead hair from its coat regularly with a brush.

 Suitable accessories

-Leashes generally contradict the nature of an Akbash.
-Nevertheless, you should keep the dog on a leash in residential areas and on country roads.
-Make sure that the leash is strong and durable.
-Shorter leashes are recommended for adult Akbashs.
-A length of 50 centimeters to 120 centimeters is suitable in this case.
+Leashes generally contradict the nature of the Akbash.
+Nevertheless, it is advisable to keep your dog on a lead in residential areas and on country roads.
+Make sure that the leash is strong and resistant.
+Shorter leads are recommended for adult Akbashs.
+A length of 50 centimeters to 120 centimeters is appropriate here.

 Your Akbash feels most comfortable outdoors all year round.
-Therefore, owners are encouraged to purchase a shelter in the garden.
-Choosing the right doghouse in this case is quite simple.
-It should be spacious enough and made of a sturdy material.
+It is therefore recommended to set up a dog kennel in the garden.
+Choosing the right kennel is quite simple.
+It should be spacious enough and made of sturdy material.

 Origin & History

-Even today, Akbashs serve the shepherds in their region of origin, Anatolia, as faithful guard dogs.
-The first evidence of the appearance of this breed in Turkey can be found as early as the 15th century.
-Corresponding references supply above all travel reports and artistic illustrations of this time.
+Even today, Akbashs serve as loyal guard dogs for shepherds in their native Anatolia.
+The first evidence of the appearance of this breed in Turkey dates back to the 15th century.
+Travel reports and artistic depictions from this period in particular provide corresponding evidence.

-Not completely clarified, however, is the ancestral history of the dog breed.
+However, the ancestry of the dog breed is not completely clear.
 Experts see a possible ancestor in the early Mesopotamian hunting dogs.
-Because in their dog-like stature, these show clear overlaps with the Akbash.
+This is because they clearly overlap with the Akbash in their dog-like stature.

-Since the middle of the 20th century, Akbashs were increasingly exported from Turkey to England and the USA.
-This led to various mixed forms of the breed.
-A standardized registration by the FCI took place only in the spring of 1980.
+Since the middle of the 20th century, Akbashs have been increasingly exported from Turkey to England and the USA.
+This led to numerous hybrid forms of the breed.

-But not only the numerous hybrids complicate the search for a suitable puppy.
+But it is not only the numerous mixed breeds that make the search for a suitable puppy more difficult.
 Illegal imports from Eastern Europe also pose an increased risk.
-Before buying, you should therefore inform yourself about reputable breeders.
-At these, puppies are usually sold at a price between 800 euros and 1,000 euros.
+You should therefore find out about reputable breeders before buying.